 Last year a working group organised by the DCMS began creating a public library data schema.
 There is more detail on that in library open data: an update by Claire Back.
 The library data schema pages are also available to explore.
 But here’s some personal thoughts on the membership dataset.

 All public libraries hold membership data.
-And it has plenty of problems and discussion points.
+And it has plenty of discussion points.
 To start with, how long do people remain members without using their library?
 I have loads of library cards, and like to think of myself as a member of them all.
 But many of those libraries will have deleted me years ago.

 Do I even need to be a member to use these libraries?
 People that only go in to read papers aren’t.
 Or those working on laptops.
 Or are they?
-I’ve heard some services insist loan out newspapers in the same way as books.
+I’ve heard some services insist in loaning out newspapers in the same way as books.
 And require membership to log onto WiFi.
 These are decisions for library services, though they’ll affect how easy it is to compare data.

 Quirks in the data

 Annual CIPFA reports use ‘borrowers’ rather than members, with a very specific definition:

 “An active borrower is defined as someone who has borrowed at least one item from the library during the year.
 This figure should come from the library management system and relate to borrowing and not membership figures.”

 CIPFA can be as specific as they like, library data won’t be.
 Some systems don’t work like that.
 A system may store a date against each member and update it when that person ‘does’ something.
 This may be borrowing a book, logging into their account, using an e-resource, booking a PC, etc. This data will be the basis of reporting active membership.
 I remember asking a library supplier what library services did to meet the strict ‘borrower’ definition, as it wasn’t possible in their reporting.
 “They don’t” was the concise answer, and it remains true.
 Library systems staff will know these problems, but few other people will.
 It makes for some lovely geeky library data conversations though.